John Holt (Lord Chief Justice): Biography

 After attending for some years the free school of the town of Abingdon, of which his father was recorder, young Holt in his sixteenth year entered Oriel College, Oxford.
 He is said to have spent a very dissipated youth, and even to have been in the habit of taking purses on the highway, but after entering Gray's Inn about 1660 he applied himself with exemplary diligence to the study of law.
 He was called to the bar in 1663.
 A supporter of civil and religious liberty, he distinguished himself in state trials by the manner in which he supported the pleas of the defendants.

 In 1675 he married Ann Cropley, a daughter of Sir John Cropley, 1st Baronet, of Clerkenwell, Middlesex, but the marriage was without issue.

 In 1685–1686 Holt was appointed recorder of London, and about the same time he was made king's serjeant and received the honour of knighthood.
 His giving a decision adverse to the pretensions of the king to exercise martial law in time of peace led to his dismissal from the office of recorder, but he was continued in the office of king's serjeant in order to prevent him from becoming counsel for accused persons.
 Having been one of the judges who acted as assessors to the peers in the Convention parliament, he took a leading part in arranging the constitutional change by which William III was called to the throne, and after his accession he was appointed Lord Chief Justice of the King's Bench.
 He is best known for the firmness with which he upheld his own prerogatives in opposition to the authority of the Houses of Parliament.
 While in sympathy with the Whig party, Holt maintained on the bench political impartiality, and held himself aloof from political intrigue.

-On the retirement of Somers from the chancellorship in 1700 Holt was offered the Great Seal, but declined it.
+On the retirement of Somers from the office of Lord Chancellor in 1700 Holt was offered the office, but declined it.

 He died in London on 5 March 1710 and was buried in the chancel of Redgrave church.
 His magnificent monument was sculpted by Thomas Green.